heysharan/CPlusPlus/README.md

 DAY 0
 [1] Programming Foundations: Built a solid understanding of the fundamental concepts.
 [2] Loops Mastery: Explored the efficiency of repetition using loops.
+DAY 1
 [3] Conditional Statements: Delved into decision-making with conditional statements.
 [4] Function Proficiency: Commanded the power of functions in structuring code.
+[5] Tackled and solved coding problems! 💻

 Code Samples
 Feel free to explore the code snippets and projects in the repository.
 Each line of code represents a step forward in my learning process.